 - over the course of the 8-month program, a student cannot miss more than 150 hours in total

 - The program runs Monday to Friday with our Maryvale faculty working collaboratively with the Wille Hutch Jones Educational & Sports Program

-The FREE program runs October 1st to May 31st but families can still receive after-school services in September and in June for a charge during those months from the YMCA.
+The FREE program runs September 28th through May 28th, but families can still receive after-school services in September and in June for a charge during those months from the YMCA.
 (Enrollment information can be obtained by calling the Lancaster YMCA at 716-684-2395).

-The program mixes academics, nutritious snacks, enrichment services and leisure sessions.
+The program mixes academics, enrichment services and local community involvement.

-The use of 21st CCLP hopes to improve test scores, increase proficiency gaps, better school attendance and continue a child’s harmonious school attitude.
+The use of 21st CCLC hopes to improve test scores, increase proficiency gaps, better school attendance and continue a child’s harmonious school attitude.

-We are an enrichment program not child-care based.
-A child-care program pertains to the child partaking in semi-structured events.
+We are an enrichment program, not child-care based.
 Our program runs with many certified teachers and highly qualified staff.
 We run by schedule and offer a program that allows the child to work with his or her body and mind.
 We echo many school concepts as we are an extension of the school day.